w3f/polkadot-wiki/docs/learn-proxies.md

 stash account.
 This drives attention away from the main account and to proxies.

 Anonymous proxies, in particular, can be used for permissionless management.
 In this example below, there is a multisig with four different accounts inside.
-Two of the accounts, Alice and Bob have an anonymous proxy attached to it.
+Two of the accounts, Alice and Bob, have an anonymous proxy attached to it.
 In the case that the multisig wanted to add or remove Alice or Bob or even add in a new account into the anonymous proxy, the anonymous proxy would take care of that change.
 If a multisig wanted to modify itself without an anonymous proxy, a whole new multisig would